 The full decision cycle is implemented for operational decisions.
 Therefore, they can be measured and monitored and optimized based on different situations.

 This is where the organisation can constantly create value and provide highly personalised services to consumers and customers alike.

 In organisations, the goal should be to identify, model and automate the operational decisions with the higher impact.
 Look at any application, process, Excel and other tools to find and extract them.
-By doing so, we are moving toward the Optimised stage of maturity which enables organisations to take, consistently quality, situation-aware and customer-centric decisions.
+By doing so, we are moving toward the Optimized stage of maturity which enables organisations to take, consistently quality, situation-aware and customer-centric decisions.